-Id. at 36 (citing Ex.
+Id. at 41 (citing Ex.
 1005, 45:5-33; Ex.
-1003 ¶ 128).
-Petitioner's point is that, without naming any of such antibodies "eculizumab," Evans taught artisans how to build each of these 5G1.1 antibodies and eculizumab would result.
-Id.
+1003 ¶ 137).
+Thus, Petitioner contends, without naming any of such antibodies "eculizumab," Evans taught artisans how to build each of these humanized 5G1.1 antibodies and, in light of Bell, would have been motivated to try all nine sequences to arrive at the sequence for eculizumab.
+Id.; Ex.
+1003 ¶ 139.

-Petitioner points to Bell as support for Evans teaching the structure of 5G1.1 antibodies, and eculizumab, specifically.
+In particular, Petitioner points to Bell as support for Evans teaching the structure of 5G1.1 antibodies, and eculizumab, specifically.
 Id.
 Petitioner asserts that a limited (finite) number of antibodies are taught in this scenario and that the artisan would have had good reason to pursue them (Bell says to do so, for example), meaning each was obvious to try; hence, producing eculizumab was obvious to try.
-Id. at 36-37 (citing, inter alia, KSR, 550 U.S. at 421; Ex.
-1003 ¶ 130).
+Id. at 41-42 (citing, inter alia, KSR, 550 U.S. at 421; Ex.
+1003 ¶ 140).

-Petitioner points to Mueller PCT as focusing such an ordinarily skilled artisan upon an antibody construct identified as CO12, because Mueller PCT discusses an h5G1.1 CO12 HuG2/G4 antibody, which would point to Evans's CO12 Example, which would result in "a perfect match to SEQ ID NOS:2 and 4 recited in challenged claim 1."
-Id. at 37-38 (citing Ex.
+Petitioner points to Mueller PCT as focusing such an ordinarily skilled artisan upon an antibody construct identified as CO12, because Mueller PCT discusses an h5G1.1 CO12 HuG2/G4 antibody, which would point to Evans's CO12 example, which would result in "a perfect match to SEQ ID NOS:2 and 4 recited in challenged claim 2."
+Id. at 42-44 (citing Ex.
 1009, 14; Ex.
-1003 ¶¶ 131-132).
+1003 ¶¶ 140-141).

-Petitioner also points to Tacken as specifically teaching that eculizumab has an IgG2/IgG4 constant region (refers to Mueller 1997), and also would have motivated the ordinarily skilled artisan to create an antibody as in Evans with such a constant region (as discussed in both Mueller 1997 and Mueller PCT).
-Id. at 39-40 (citing Ex.
-1003 ¶¶ 48, 133-134).
+Petitioner also points to Tacken as specifically teaching that eculizumab has an IgG2/IgG4 constant region (referring to Mueller 1997), and also would have motivated the ordinarily skilled artisan to create an antibody as in Evans with such a constant region (as discussed in both Mueller 1997 and Mueller PCT).
+Id. at 44 (citing Ex.
+1003 ¶¶ 142).

 Patent Owner again argues that Evans's only "actual antibody" is a 5G1.1 murine antibody, which is unrelated to the antibody of Mueller PCT.
 Prelim.
 Resp.
-56-57.
-Patent Owner argues there would have been no motivation for the skilled artisan to have combined sequences from Evans and Mueller PCT and, even if one were to make such an antibody, the prior art pointed towards Thomas's "incorrect" HuG4 sequence for eculizumab.
-Id. at 57.
-Patent Owner argues that only with hindsight would a person of ordinary skill in the art reasonably have expected to successfully produce an antibody by combining a variable region of Evans with an IgG2/G4 heavy chain constant region of Mueller PCT, or would have expected it to cleave C5 and safely and effectively treat PNH.
+58-60.
+Patent Owner argues there would have been no motivation for the skilled artisan to have combined sequences from Evans and Mueller PCT and, even were one to make such an antibody, the prior art pointed toward Thomas's "incorrect" HuG4 sequence for eculizumab.
 Id. at 58.
+Patent Owner argues that only with hindsight would a person of ordinary skill in the art have reasonably expected to successfully produce an antibody by combining a variable region of Evans with an IgG2/G4 heavy chain constant region of Mueller PCT, or would have expected it to cleave C5 and safely and effectively treat PNH.
+Id at 59-60.